Stock Buy Sell Concept

 Seeking Alpha is one of my favorite places to conduct high-quality investment research.
 I use the site often, both for checking up on my current portfolio and for finding new investment ideas.

-After being a member of Alpha Picks for a year, I'm ready to share my experience with the service, how it works, and what else is included in the membership.
+After being a member of Alpha Picks for over two years, here's my experience with the service, how it works, and what you can expect as a member.

 And since the main point of subscribing to any stock recommendation service is to get winning stock picks, I'm going to share the exact returns of every stock Alpha Picks has recommended since its launch.